 If you suffer from scoliosis this means you have a curve of your spine.
 Scoliosis is not the same as poor posture, because it is an actual spinal deformity where the curve can be s or c shaped.
 The cause of scoliosis is debated; however it can often run in families and appear in late childhood or early teenage years.
 During this time, it is important to talk to your doctor so you can help off-set some of the structural problems that may happen down the road.

-“This is a group of patients who are lost,” says Michael F. O’Brien, MD, medical director of research at the Baylor Scoliosis Center.
+“This is a group of patients who are lost,” said Michael F. O’Brien, MD, medical director of research at the Baylor Scoliosis Center.
 “They’ve been told they have to live with the pain and deformity and that there is nothing else that can be done.”

 Dr. O’Brien and other scoliosis care providers specialize in revision scoliosis surgeries, performing nearly 3,000 surgeries from adolescents to adults in their 80s.
 There is a misconception that you have to live with the pain caused by scoliosis, even if you’ve tried surgery in the past.